hyouteki/gotps/README.md

 ### Responses
 - `200 OK`: The device was registered successfully.
 - `400 Bad Request`: The request is missing required fields or has invalid data.
+- `500 Internal Server Error`: Unable to process the request.
+Possible reasons: Error occurred while inserting data into the database for user registration.